spf13/cobra/cobra/README.md

 From within a Go module run `cobra init`.
 This will create a new barebones project for you to edit.

-You should be able to run you new application immediately.
+You should be able to run your new application immediately.
 Try it with `go run main.go`.

 You will want to open up and edit 'cmd/root.go' and provide your own description and logic.